SRIDHAR3131/Twitter-scraper/README.md

 # Scrape the tweets and using pandas to create DataFrame
 The below code is for reference you can add user language,url,likecount,retweetcount,source and more.
-Using 'for loop' we can iterate over the tweet functions.
+To raise query in TwitterSearchScraper() module for keyword and datetime and then iterate over the tweet functions.

         tweets=sntwit.TwitterSearchScraper(query).get_items()